Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 ### Scope

 This Code of Conduct applies within all community spaces, both online and offline, and also applies when an individual is representing the community in public spaces.
 Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+It also applies to interactions with community members in individual contexts if those interactions stem from their involvement in the community.

 ### Reporting

 If you experience or witness unacceptable behavior, or have any concerns, please report it to us.
 All reports will be treated with discretion and investigated promptly and fairly.
-Confidentiality will be maintained to the extent that it does not impede a thorough and fair investigation and is permitted by applicable law.
+Confidentiality will be maintained to the extent that it does not impede a thorough and fair investigation.

 We provide multiple reporting methods to ensure accessibility and comfort.